Computer Sciences

 Unit Testing:

-This type of testing is used to tests individual units or groups of units.
-This is a type of white box testing as the testing of the internal mechanism is conducted.
+This type of testing is used to test individual units or groups of units.
+This is a type of white box testing, as the internal mechanism is being tested.
 This testing is done by the programmer to test a unit and analyse whether the output is according to the expectations against the specified input.

 Integration Testing:

-In this type of testing, different components are analysed that whether they produce the expected output when combined.
-The integration testing is also for the software and hardware if they are associated with each other.
+In this type of testing, different components are analysed to determine whether they produce the expected output when combined.
+Integration testing is also used for software and hardware if they are associated with each other.
 Integration testing is categorised as both “black box testing” and “white box testing”.

 This type of testing confirms whether the components of the system are producing the required functionality or not.
 “Functional testing” is a type of “black box testing”.

-System testing ensures the working of software in different environments and conditions.
-For example, the software is tested by installing it in different operating systems; its functionality is analysed; hence it falls under the black box testing.
+System testing ensures that software works in different environments and conditions.
+For example, the software is tested by installing it in different operating systems; its functionality is analysed; hence, it falls under black box testing.

 Stress Testing:

 This type of testing analyses the behaviour of the software in conditions which are favourable.
-It is also the type of black box testing.
+It is also a type of black box testing.

 Performance Testing:

-Performance testing ensures that the effectiveness and the speed of the software.
-It also tests whether the software is generating the expected results within a specific time duration.
+Performance testing ensures the effectiveness and speed of the software.
+It also tests whether the software generates the expected results within a specific time.
 It is a type of “black box testing”.

 Usability Testing:

-The usability testing is conducted according to the client’s perspective; it tests whether the graphical user interface is friendly or not, and is the software easy to learn.
-It tests how easy to use its design.
+The usability testing is conducted according to the client’s perspective; it tests whether the graphical user interface is friendly or not and whether the software is easy to learn.
+It tests how easy it is to use its design.
 It is a type of “black box testing”.

-This type of testing is conducted by the end user to ensure that the software is according to the requirements and works according to the customer’s expectations.
+This type of testing is conducted by the end user to ensure that the software meets the requirements and meets the customer’s expectations.

 Regression Testing:

-It is a type of testing that ensures after modification, the software is working accurately, and the change does not cause unexpected results.
+It is a type of testing that ensures that after modification, the software is working accurately and that the change does not cause unexpected results.

-To test our developed program, we will test it using unit testing and functional testing.
+We will test our developed program using unit testing and functional testing.
 Acceptance testing.
-As C-sharp is an object-oriented language, so it is very important to conduct unit testing to ensure that different modules or units are working according to the expectations.
-The functional testing will be conducted to analyse the overall functionality of the system designed.
+As C-sharp is an object-oriented language, it is very important to conduct unit testing to ensure that different modules or units are working according to the expectations.
+Functional testing will be conducted to analyse the overall functionality of the system.
 In the end, we prefer acceptance testing.
 This testing is conducted by the customer; he ensures that the software is working according to the requirements delivered to the developers.
 The customer can better tell how the product is functioning and whether it is fulfilling his needs or not.

 Test Cases: